Bruderjulian/PathSage/README.md

 # UnPathify

 An advanced library for manipulating and accessing nested objects and arrays using path notation.
-With features like path tokenization, rudimentary caching and simple configuration, **UnPathify** makes working with nested data more efficient and easy-to-use.
+With features like path tokenization, simple caching and configuration, **UnPathify** makes working with nested objects more performant and easy-to-use.

 ## Table of Contents